 Connie serves on the governing board as Secretary.
 Her input sources knowledge from her years as a Silicon Valley software engineer, master gardener and environmentalist.
 Connie now serves our area as a resident of Kansas City's urban core.

 Iscela Huntington, MBA

-As board Treasurer, Iscela brings to the board her expertise in real-estate project management and corporate finance, as well as perspective from her early upbringing as a member of a Bolivian indigenous tribe.
+As board Treasurer, Iscela brings to the board her expertise in real-estate project management and corporate finance.

 Jim Vokac, BA, MEd